 This salve does not contain any goat milk (although it does have the capric-caprylic triglyceride), but it has a lot of great ingredients that can be helpful for many situations: cuts, minor burns, insect bites, dry skin, rashes, etc.

 Six herbs purported to have various healing properties are infused into a mix of 13 different oils and butters, each one with its own benefits to your skin.
 After the herbs are strained out, beeswax is added to firm it all up.
 Next lavender and rosemary essential oils are added.
 Both of these essential oils have antiseptic properties and lavender is also anti-bacterial, anti-fungal, and anti-viral.
 Last, vitamin E oil is added as a natural preservative.

 All new salve has been made for 2014!
 The 4-oz tin of salve is still only $15.
 It will last you a long time!
-I also have a small travel-size tube of salve!
+I also have a small travel-size tube of salve.
 It is in a lip balm tube that fits nicely in your purse, or put it in your pocket on a hike to use the moment you get a bug bit or sting.
 Or, get it as a sample before you buy the full size.
 The tube is $2.
-We are currently sold out of Herbal Salve.
-I will make new salve in April of 2014.

 All new!
 Brown and white sugar is combined with sunflower oil, avocado and glycerine, and then fragrance oil and/or essential oil is added.
 Use it at the end of your shower or bath to gently exfoliate and moisturize your skin.
 Then rinse it off, so you won’t be sticky from the sugar – the oil will stay.
 Or use at the sink to help with rough hands.
 Gently blot yourself dry with a towel so you don’t wipe all the moisturizing oils off.
 Use once a week or when you want a special skin-nourishing treat.
 They are $7 for an 8-ounce jar.